WillKoehrsen/Data-Analysis/stocker/readme.md

 `Stocker.plot_stock(start_date=None, end_date=None, stats=['Adj.
 Close'], plot_type='basic')`

-Prints basic information and plots the history for the specified stat over the specified date range.
-The default stat is Adjusted Closing price default start and end dates are the beginning and ending dates of the data. `plot_type` can be either basic, to plot the actual values on the y-axis, or `pct` to plot the percentage change from average.
+Prints basic info for the specified stats and plots the history for the stats over the specified date range.
+The default stat is Adjusted Closing price and default start and end dates are the beginning and ending dates of the data. `plot_type` can be either basic, to plot the actual values on the y-axis, or `pct` to plot percentage change from the average.

-### Calculate profit from buy and hold strategy

-`Stocker.buy_and_hold(start_date=None, end_date=None, nshares=1)`

-Evaluates a buy and hold strategy from the start date to the end date with the specified number of shares.
-If no start date and end date are specified, these default to the start and end date of the data.
-The buy and hold strategy means buying the stock on the start date and hold to the end date when we sell the stock.
-Prints the expected profit and plots the profit over time.

 ### Make basic prophet model

 `model, future = Stocker.create_prophet_model(days=0, resample=False)`

+The number of training years for any Prophet model can be set with the `Stocker.training_years` attribute.
+The default number of training years is 3.

-Make a Prophet Additive Model using 3 years of training data and make predictions number of days into the future.
+Make a Prophet Additive Model using the specified number of training years and make predictions number of days into the future.
 If days > 0, prints the predicted price.
-Plots the historical data with the predictions and uncertainty overlaid.
+Also plots the historical data with the predictions and uncertainty overlaid.

-Returns model, the prophet model, and future, the future dataframe which can be used for plotting components of the time series.
+Returns the prophet model, and the future dataframe which can be used for plotting components of the time series.

 To see the trends and patterns of the prophet model, call

 `import matplotlib.pyplot as plt